Public transportation in Toronto: Ontario Line

 The Ontario Line, announced in April 2019, is a successor project to the long-planned Relief Line that serves Downtown Toronto.
-Unlike the Relief Line, the Ontario Line is planned to operate from Science Centre station to Exhibition Place and use different rail technology.
+Unlike the Relief Line, the Ontario Line will operate from Don Valley station to Exhibition station and use different rail technology.
+The East Harbour Transit Hub will open in 2028.

 Statistics

 In 2017, the average amount of time people spend commuting with public transit in Toronto, for example to and from work, on a weekday is 96 minutes.
 34% of public transit riders ride for more than two hours every day.
 The average amount of time people wait at a stop or station for public transit is 14 minutes, while 10% of riders wait for over twenty minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 10 km, while 25% travel for over 12 km in a single direction.